Wabinab/Xenoblade-Chronicles-3-The-Book/src/87_teach.md

 "Hmm..."

-Taion: "A lot of the soldiers employed on that mission haven't come back yet.
+Taion: "A lot of the soldiers employed on that mission _haven't come back yet_.
 No one knows what became of them."

-Lanz: "The mission where we became Ouroboros, yeah?"
+Lanz: "_The mission where we became Ouroboros, yeah?_"

 "_I daresay that's the one..._"